chartjs/Chart.js/docs/docs/developers/plugins.md

 Plugins can also be defined directly in the chart `plugins` config (a.k.a. *inline plugins*):

+> Note: *inline* plugins are not registered.
+Some plugins require registering, i.e. can't be used *inline*.

 ```javascript
 var chart = new Chart(ctx, {
     plugins: [{